socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

 (structural balance) is independent of P2/P3 — it operates on triad sign patterns directly, not on distances.

-### P0 — Parser support for negative edge weights (#285)
+### P0 — Parser support for negative edge weights (#285) ✔ complete

-DL and Adjacency (one-mode) format parsers gate edge creation on `edgeWeight > 0` (`parser_dl.cpp`'s fullmatrix reader, both the diagonal and normal-edge branches;
+DL and Adjacency (one-mode) format parsers gated edge creation on `edgeWeight > 0` (`parser_dl.cpp`'s fullmatrix reader, both the diagonal and normal-edge branches;
-`parser_adjacency.cpp`'s one-mode branch — the two-mode/bipartite branch is unaffected, it already gates on `cell != "0"`), silently dropping any negative-weight cell on import.
+`parser_adjacency.cpp`'s one-mode branch — the two-mode/bipartite branch was unaffected, it already gates on `cell != "0"`), silently dropping any negative-weight cell on import.
 Found while building the golden-coverage kernel for this workstream (`kernel_signed_v10`, WS6.1): a hand-built negative-cycle `.dl` fixture loaded with an edge missing, no error.
-Confirmed unaffected by checking every other parser's edge-creation call site: Pajek, GraphML, GML, EdgeList, and DOT all create an edge unconditionally once a weight is parsed, no positivity gate.
+Confirmed every other parser's edge-creation call site was already unaffected: Pajek, GraphML, GML, EdgeList, and DOT all create an edge unconditionally once a weight is parsed, no positivity gate.

-Fix: create an edge on any non-zero weight in both parsers, matching the other five formats.
+**Fixed 2026-09-25**: both gates changed to `edgeWeight != 0`, matching the other five formats.
-Document each format's fix in CHANGELOG as it lands.
+`Signed_Dir_N4_NoCycle` now has golden coverage in all 7 supported formats (added `.adj`/`.dl`/`.dot`/`.gml`/`.wlst`, alongside the pre-existing `.paj`/`.graphml`), each independently cross-checked to produce identical Bellman-Ford potentials before being committed as a baseline — `.dl`/`.adj` specifically exercise the two fixed parser branches.

 ### P1 — Guard existing distance-based measures against negative weights (#277) ✔ complete